discord-extensions-archived/GradientButtons/README.md

+# v2
+This version of Gradient Buttons is no longer maintained.
+Since this was basically my first ever css project that I posted, it wasn't coded as efficiently.
+So, this time I decided to be an idiot and recode it in scss!
+You can find that here: https://github.com/LuckFire/GradientButtons-v2

+If you want to continue using this, there will no longer be updates to it so if something breaks then it's broken for good.

 # Gradient Buttons
 Add some spice to your buttons with gradient buttons!
 (PS: Gradients are cool and you know it)